kedro-org/kedro-viz/docs/source/publish_and_share_kedro_viz_on_aws.md

 # Publish and Share via AWS

-## Install dependencies
+## Step 1: Install dependencies

 ```bash
 pip install 'kedro-viz[aws]'
 ```

-## Configure your AWS S3 bucket and set credentials
+## Step 2: Configure your AWS S3 bucket

 You can host your Kedro-Viz project on Amazon S3.
 You must first create an S3 bucket and then enable static website hosting.

 To do so, follow the [AWS tutorial](https://docs.aws.amazon.com/AmazonS3/latest/userguide/HostingWebsiteOnS3Setup.html) to configure a static website on Amazon S3.

 Once the S3 bucket is created, you'll need to create an Identity and Access Management (IAM) user account, user group, and generate the corresponding access keys.
 To do so: